PetraVidnerova/rbf_keras/README.md

 If you need help, do not hesitate to contact me via petra@cs.cas.cz or write an Issue.

 ## How to cite:
 In case you use this RBF layer for any experiments that result in publication, please consider citing it.
+Thanks :heart:

 *Vidnerová, Petra.
 RBF-Keras: RBF vrstva pro knihovnu Keras.
 2019.
 Available at https://github.com/PetraVidnerova/rbf_keras*